DominikPeters/tikz.dev-issues/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem, potentially contrasting PDF and HTML version.

 **Device / OS / Browser**
-If relevant, say which browser your using.
+If relevant, say which browser you're using.